harshit-test-org/javascript-af-legacy/README.md

     $ ~/projects/javascript-af> yarn
     ```

-    Do the exact same step as this is a monorepo

 4. Replace env files and add keys

-    Rename `.env` file on backend and frontend folders.
-Remove `.example` on each of the file.
-DO NOT DELETE any of them.
-You will not able to work if you do so.
+    Copy the example `.env` files on backend and frontend folders.
+Use the same file names for the copies, but remove `.example` on each of the files.
+DO NOT DELETE any of the example files.
 Then enter the required information

     There are these env files :